ddc-datascience/Deep-Dive-Data-Science/index.md

 During the course, some event dates and due dates may need to be modified due to unforeseen conflicts, cancellations, etc. Any such changes will be announced in advance, and reflected in changes to the course calendar.

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/ddc-datascience/homepage/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ## Course Description

 The Deep Dive Coding Data Science Bootcamp is a 10-week long, intensive, immersive development course, covering a range of topics related to data science: fundamental data science concepts; Python and R programming; common data science tools (Jupyter, Guthub, Cloud), data collection and cleaning, exploratory data analysis, supervised and unsupervised learning methods, machine learning methods, artificail intelligence, natural language processing, and data visualization as students complete structured exercises, as well as individual and team projects.